Admiral

 Up

-to French Revolutionary War, the routine entry of rank/rate has only
+to French Revolutionary War, the routine entry of rank for

-proved necessary by exception.
-The 1790's saw the introduction
+exception.
+The 1790's saw the introduction of promotion of

-of promotion of individuals without a corresponding appointment, and
+individuals without a corresponding appointment, and from this

 Exceptions